coredns/coredns/SECURITY-RELEASE-PROCESS.md

 If you continue to leak information and break the policy outlined here, you will be removed from the list.

+### Contributing Back

+This is a team effort.
+As a member of the list you must carry some water.
+This could be in the form of the following:

+**Technical**

+- Review and/or test the proposed patches and point out potential issues with them (such as incomplete fixes for the originally reported issues, additional issues you might notice, and newly introduced bugs), and inform the list of the work done even if no issues were encountered.

+**Administrative**

+- Help draft emails to the public disclosure mailing list.
+- Help with release notes.

 ### Membership Criteria

-To be eligible for the coredns-integrator-announce mailing list, your distribution should:
+To be eligible for the distributor-announce@coredns.io mailing list, your distribution should:

-1. Be an actively integrator of CoreDNS component.
+1. Be an actively distributor of CoreDNS component.
 2. Have a user base not limited to your own organization.
 3. Have a publicly verifiable track record up to present day of fixing security issues.
-4. Not be a downstream or rebuild of another integrator.
+4. Not be a downstream or rebuild of another distributor.
 5. Be a participant and active contributor in the community.
 6. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
 7. Have someone already on the list vouch for the person requesting membership